sanskrit/raw_etexts_english/blogs/manasataramgini/2017-06-11_some-personal-reflections-on-carl-gauss-bernhard-riemann-and-associated-matters.md

 +++
-title = "Some personal reflections on Carl Gauss, Bernhard Riemann and associatedxa0matters"
+title = "Some personal reflections on Carl Gauss, Bernhard Riemann and associated matters"

 +++
 The biochemist Albert Szent-Györgyi had famously remarked that as he